 The room has also another door, with a toilet behind.
 Leave the Bath House.

 On your right, there is narrow gap between the building in front (which is St Jenel’s) and the surrounding walls.
 Walk into the gap.
 Go all the way to the corner, turn left (North) and continue to the end.
 AIs do not patrol here, but they can follow you through the gap if they are chasing you.

-On the other side of the L-shaped gap, you have St Vale’s in front of you.
+On the other end of the L-shaped gap, you have St Vale’s in front of you.
 On your right is the Cloister Gate.
 On your left is a metal gate going back to the Cloister Central Area.
-The narrow gap you just passed is an excellant way to accessing St Vale’s and the Cloister Gate.
+The narrow gap you just passed is an excellant way to access St Vale’s and the Cloister Gate.

 Use a Rope Arrow to climb up to the wooden ledge on the left side of the entrance.
 Go West and around the corner find The Prayer of Consecration, a book lying on the floor.
 Read it only if you want to — it is just a prayer to the Master Builder for the dead.

-For OP and OPLH players who haven’t killed the Hammer Haunts, reconsider it now, or postpone it and move on.
 When nobody is around, rush into St Jenel’s.
-Note that while it seems there is a patch of shadow on the left (North) side of its entrance, that place is not good enough — sometimes Zombies will find you there.
+Note that while it seems there is a patch of shadow on the left (North) side of its entrance, that place is not good enough — sometimes Zombies can still find you there.

-Once you entered, you find a door on your left leading to a room: ignore it till we leave.
+Once you have entered, you find a door on your left leading to a room: ignore it till we leave.
 On your right is some treasure among the bones, but they can also wait.
-Go straight forward to the elevator shaft.
+Go straight to the elevator shaft ahead.